 - Bright, easy to read 10″ TFT LCD display

 - Designed with Easy Assist folding mechanism

-- Upgraded 2017 F85 now has Bluetooth connectivity
+- The upgraded 2017 F85 now has Bluetooth connectivity

-- Lifetime warranty on frame, motor, and deck
+- Lifetime warranty on frame, motor, and running deck

 - Up to 5 year warranty on electronics and other parts